U.S. Alerts

 Tuesday

-Tuesday: Showers and thunderstorms likely, mainly after 3pm.
+Tuesday: Showers and thunderstorms likely, mainly after 4pm.
 Partly sunny, with a high near 90.
+Light south wind.
 Chance of precipitation is 60%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Slight Chance